 - Remove the beef from the pot.

 - Adjust your heat to medium low.
-Pour the chili/vinegar paste into the pan.
+Do not remove the fat in the pot.
+Pour the chili vinegar paste into the pan.
 It will bump so be ready.
+Stand back.
 Don't wear nice clothes for this step.
+Seriously.

-- Cook the chili/vinegar paste for about 2 minutes, scraping up any browned bits on the bottom of the pot.
+- Cook the chili vinegar paste for about 2-3 minutes, scraping up any browned bits on the bottom of the pot.

-- Add the chicken stock and return the beef to the pot.
+- Add the chicken stock, stir to combine and return the beef to the pot.

 - Remove the beef from the pot.
 Let the beef cool until you can shred it.
 Two forks works for this.
-Your hands work pretty well too.
+Your want the strands to be about 1 inch long so cut the beef before shredding.

 - Pour the liquid into a bowl.
 Skim the fat from the surface.
 If you have a fat separator kicking around from Thanksgiving use that.

-- Pour the defatted braising liquid (sauce) into the shredded beef and mix.
+- Pour the defatted braising liquid (now a wonderful sauce) into the shredded beef and mix to combine..
 Return the meat and liquid to the pot.
 Bring to a simmer and cook for around 5 minutes.
 This gets the sauce and the meat to really come together.
 Taste and adjust salt if required.

 - Serve and prepare to be told you make better than taqueria beef barbacoa!